History of ERNDIM

 - Further educational activities

-Today ERNDIM offers schemes for qualitative organic acids, quantitative organic acids, quantitative organic acids, special assays in urine and plasma, purines and pyrimidines.
-Diagnostic proficiency testing is now operated in 4 centres allowing participation of more than 80 laboratories in Europe.
+Today ERNDIM offers schemes for qualitative organic acids, quantitative organic acids, special assays in urine and serum, purines and pyrimidines, quantitative amino acids, neurotransmitters in CSF, pterins in urine, acylcarntines in serum, cystine in WBC, lysosomal enzymes in fibroblasts and acylcarnitines in DBS.
+Diagnostic proficiency testing is now operated in 5 centres (UK, Netherlands, France, Switzerland and Czech Republic) allowing participation of more than 100 laboratories in Europe.

 Major steps have been taken towards full harmonisation of the schemes with respect to numbers and frequency of samples, submission of results and reporting by internet.
-Schemes are provided by SKZL (Stichtig Kwaliteitsbewaking Ziekenhuis Laboratoria, Foundation for quality control in hospital laboratories) or academic centres working closely with a Scientific Advisory Board and administered by the ERNDIM executive committee which represents the ERNDIM Foundation Board and National Experts.
+Schemes are organised by SKML (Stichtig Kwaliteitsbewaking Ziekenhuis Laboratoria, Foundation for quality control in hospital laboratories), CSCQ (Quality Control Center Switzerland) or academic centres working closely with a Scientific Advisory Board and administered by the ERNDIM executive committee which represents the ERNDIM Foundation Board and National Experts.

 Since 2005 ERNDIM has been a partner in the Eurogentest http://www.eurogentest.org/ project.